Jbleezy/BO2-Reimagined/README.md

 * Quest: added "Benn - The Divider" song
 * Quest (secure the keys step): staff upgrades only require collecting souls in The Crazy Place
 * Quest (secure the keys step): staffs get full ammo when initially picked up after upgrading (normally missing one clip)
+* Quest (secure the keys step): fixed staffs disappearing momentarily when they get upgraded
+* Quest (secure the keys step): fixed timing of staff upgrades
 * Quest (ascend from darkness step): 3 robots are always active during this step
 * Quest (ascend from darkness step): staffs can be placed at any staff holder
 * Quest (ascend from darkness step): fixed an issue where staffs were able to be picked up at their build location when placed in the staff holders